eduNEXT/eox-tagging/README.rst

 Open edX devstack
 ------------------

-- Install either a supported version of the `Open edX devstack`_.
+- Install a supported version of the `Open edX devstack`_.
 See versions for more details.

 - Clone the git repo: